Email marketing best practices in 5 easy stepsPosted October 9, 2013 | Promotions by Theme or Event, Tips and Trends from the Experts

 Think back on DIYthemes marketing editor Derek Halpern and his brief email campaign which proved the efficacy of that platform compared to social media.
-As he noted, one of the benefits of email marketing for him was having twice the contact list than he did followers on social media.
+As he noted, one of the benefits of email marketing for him was having twice the list than he did followers on social media.
 Building a more robust emailing list is key to good marketing.

 According to Halpern, you can improve yours in these steps:

 - Get a reliable email provider.
 Gmail is solid for everyday work, but it’s not going to give you the tools you need to really launch an email marketing campaign.
 You also want something with stat-tracking, according to Halpern.